 “It is nevertheless encouraging that the Government appears to accept the need to support the sector in dealing with the £400 million back pay liability.
 It remains essential that the sector receives full funding for this liability to avoid unacceptable harm to people with a learning disability and insolvencies among providers.

-“Ensuring the proper care for those with disabilities and funding the cost of it remains a statutory responsibility of government, including the cost of this U-turn in the Government’s interpretation of its own rules.
+“Ensuring the proper care for those with disabilities and funding the cost of it remains a statutory responsibility of the Government.

 For further information or to arrange interviews, please contact the Mencap press office on 020 7696 5414 or email@example.com or for out of hours 07770 656 659.